GeomScale/dingo/doc/documentation.md

 python -m dingo -i model.json -n 2000
 ```

-You can ask for an additional statistical guarantee by setting an upper bound on the value of the PSRF of each flux marginal,
+You can also ask for an additional statistical guarantee by setting an upper bound on the values of the PSRF of each flux marginal,

 ```
 python -m dingo -i model.json -psrf 1.1
 ```

-Then, dingo samples until it achieves the target value of ESS and PSRF for each flux marginal.
+Then, dingo samples until it achieves the target values of ESS and PSRF for each flux marginal.

 ### Fast and robust computations with gurobi library